bdcaf/bdcaf.github.io/content/post/dev/datascience/Corona/index.md

 Besides the east Asian countries most of the world seems to just get started on infection.
 Their ternary plots are still very noisy.
 The currently 2nd and 3rd most infected countries Italy and Iran.
-Italy seems to be on an upward trajectory.
+Italy seems to be on an rightward trajectory.
 Iran had similar behavior a few days ago but now seems back to a trajectory as China.
 Meanwhile the Chinese trajectory seems to head for its final position.
 In the Hubei where only few more infections come in it is possible to estimate the worst and best case from the figure.
-At the moment all momenta seem to be horizontal to the left.
+At the moment all momenta seem to be upward to the top as active cases decline.
 It will be interesting if any country will develop an upward momentum and what could be the reason.
 The current one in Italy might be rooted in some systematic problems.
 I'm considering doing another set of ternary plots  comparing the total population, active and deceased ratios.